A view of our painting studios.

-The SPI / SSI program seeks to give participants a foundation in concept and craft while providing students with the tools to think critically about their own practices and art in general.
+The SPI program seeks to give participants a foundation in concept and craft while providing students with the tools to think critically about their own practices and art in general.
 Week by week, group critiques, individual studio visits and critical studies seminars form the primary support to individual studio practices.
 The program is led by an artist-director, and the faculty consists of Tyler’s full-time faculty as well as visiting artists and critics, curators and art historians.
 Students will discuss their work in group settings and in one-on-one conversations with leading members of the contemporary art world.
 The session will culminate in a group show of student work.

-Tyler School of Art is home to one of the preeminent painting and sculpture programs in the country.
+Tyler School of Art and Architecture is home to one of the preeminent painting and sculpture programs in the country.
 Graduates of the BFA and MFA programs regularly go on to illustrious careers on the international stage.
-In Spring 2009, Tyler School of Art moved from its suburban campus in Elkins Park, PA, to a stunning new 160,000-square-foot building, situated in the heart of Temple University’s historic campus.
+In Spring 2009, Tyler School of Art and Architecture moved from its suburban campus in Elkins Park, PA, to a stunning new 160,000-square-foot building, situated in the heart of Temple University’s historic campus.
 The $75 million building, designed by Carlos Jimenez, boasts floor-to-ceiling windows and magnificent studio space.

 Philadelphia is a thriving city with a vibrant art and music scene.
 Innovative and historic cultural centers convenient to the new building include the Philadelphia Museum of Art, the Pennsylvania Academy of Fine Arts, the Institute of Contemporary Art, the Fabric Workshop and Museum and the Barnes Foundation.